Zimmi48/ceps/text/refactor_refman.md

 chapters.
-This means that some stuff is not in the right place yet (some sections of the "Gallina extensions" chapter belong to the new "Core language" chapter rather than the "Language extensions" one), but this is already a big step forward (kills the "Addendum" part).
+This means that some stuff is not in the right place yet (some sections of the "Gallina extensions" chapter belong to the new "Core language" chapter rather than the "Language extensions" one), but this is already a big step forward (e.g. getting rid of the "Addendum" part).

 ### Prepare splitting the chapters by splitting the files